amaliaskilton/flibl/README.md

 ### Languages
 - **What is this for?**: here you should put in the names of the writing systems for the languages you are working with.
 These should correspond with the codes you gave above in the "Language fonts" section.
     - **Primary vernacular writing sys**: the equivalent of FLEx's "vernacular" language, but more specifically is the code you are using for the language of study in FLEx.
     - **Child language writing sys**: if you are setting up child/ungrammatical utterances as a different writing system, this is where you should put that code.
+If you have no child utterances or you're using the same writing system for children and adults, repeat the `main_language` code here.
     - **FLEx language writing sys**: the language you have configured FLEx to use, such as English (en), Spanish (es), or Portuguese (pt), among others.
 - **Example**:
    - Treating adult and child Ayöök (mto) as different languages: